-We also asked respondents to share how they expected the market would change (‘Significantly Improve,’ ‘Improve,’ ‘Remain the Same,’ ‘Decline,’ or ‘Significantly Decline’) in Q3 of 2017.
-After receiving the highest percentage of ‘Significantly Improve’ and ‘Improve’ responses in Q2 of 2017 (47.4%) since Q1 of 2015 (62.9%), that number dropped significantly this quarter to 32.3%.
-Although a 15% decrease in Q3 isn’t anything to ignore, historically, it also isn’t uncommon.
+We also asked respondents to share how they expected the market would change in Q3 of 2018.
+After receiving the highest percentage of ‘Significantly Improve’ and ‘Improve’ responses in Q1 of 2018 (49.8%) since Q1 of 2015 (62.9%), that number dropped significantly this quarter, down to 31.7%.
+Although an 18% decrease since the beginning of the year isn’t anything to ignore, historically, it also isn’t uncommon.
 Looking back at the last five years, the number of ‘Significantly Improve’ or ‘Improve’ responses is lowest in Q3 across the board, compared to Q1, Q2, and Q4.

-Not surprisingly, those who expected the market to ‘Significantly Decline’ or ‘Decline’ in Q3 of 2017 also increased to 7.1%, up from 2.3% in Q2 of 2017.
-The percentage of respondents who believed that the market would ‘Remain the Same’ also increased in Q3 to 60%, up from 50.3% in Q2.
+Fortunately, despite the lack of expected positive change, respondents don’t foresee negative change, either.
+Following this downward trend, those who expected the market to ‘Significantly Decline’ or ‘Decline’ in Q3 2018 decreased to 3.6%, down from a whopping 7.3% in Q2 of 2018.
+64.1% of respondents believed that the market would ‘Remain the Same’ in Q3 2018; that’s the highest it’s been since 2011.

 Expected Change in Company Performance

-Following the downward trend, positive sentiments regarding expected change in company performance also decreased in Q3 of 2017.
-The number of respondents who indicated ‘Significantly Improve’ or ‘Improve’ was 68.2% in Q3 of 2017, down 10.6% from 78.8% in Q2 of 2017.
+Following the downward trend, positive sentiments regarding an expected change in company performance also decreased in Q3 of 2018.
+The number of respondents who indicated ‘Significantly Improve’ or ‘Improve’ was 68.9% in Q3 of 2018, down 6.4% from Q2’s 75.3.